DAVIS-Ag: A Synthetic Plant Dataset for Prototyping Domain-Inspired Active Vision in Agricultural Robots: DATA SYNTHESIS COLLECTION

 \subsection{Data Specification}

-With all aforementioned considerations, we produced \mbox{DAVIS-Ag}, which contains $>502$K~images from over $632$~virtual farms.
-In other words, our dataset provides magnitudes more RGB~images than some state-of-the-art benchmark datasets such as AVD~\citep{APPKB17}.
-More details of specification are presented in~\autoref{tab:data_spec}.
+We finally produced $>502$K~images from over $632$~virtual farms to construct the \mbox{DAVIS-Ag} dataset.
+Consequently, our dataset is magnitudes larger than other non-agricultural active vision datasets such as AVD~\citep{APPKB17} and R$3$ED~\citep{ZZWQL22}.
+Additional specifications are presented in~\autoref{tab:data_spec} for further details.